Founder + systems architectTechnology + creative practiceTaiwan / global

 • You want practical ideas you can test this week.

-• You value cross-domain thinking between technology, health, and creativity.
+• You value thinking across technology, health, and creative practice.

 • You want hype, shortcuts, or certainty where uncertainty is real.

-• You prefer surface-level summaries over implementation detail.
+• You prefer surface summaries over implementation detail.

-Pick one challenge, run it this week, and document what changed.
+Pick one, run it this week, and document what changed.
 The goal is action, not perfection.

 HTTP Contract Check